richcipherblade/wuc-new/_altcoins/bitcore.md

 published: true
 toc:
   what: What Is Bitcore?
-  chart: Comparison Among Bitcoin, Bitcoin Cash, Bitcoin Gold, and BitCore
+  chart: BTC vs BCH vs BTG vs BTX
   resources: Bitcore Resources
   buy: How Can I Buy Bitcore?
   use: Where Can I Spend Bitcore?
-  accept: How Can I Accept Bitcore Payments On My Website?
+  accept: How Can My Website Accept Bitcore?
-  why: WHY Should I Accept Bitcore Payments On My Website?
+  why: Why Should My Website Accept Bitcore?
   wallets: Which Wallets Can I Use?
   mining: How Can I Mine Bitcore?
   claiming: How Can I Claim Bitcore?